Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_1.md

 ![](media/11102.png){ #fig:11102 width=75% }

-Wheeler\'s formulas for inductance of air core coils which follow are useful for radio frequency inductors.
+Wheeler's formulas for inductance of air core coils which follow are useful for radio frequency inductors.
 The following formula for the inductance of a single layer air core solenoid coil is accurate to approximately 1% for 2r/l \< 3.
 The thick coil formula is 1% accurate when the denominator terms are approximately equal.
-Wheeler\'s spiral formula is 1% accurate for c\>0.2r.
+Wheeler's spiral formula is 1% accurate for c\>0.2r.
 While this is a \"round wire\" formula, it may still be applicable to printed circuit spiral inductors at reduced accuracy.

 ![](media/11098.png){ #fig:11098 width=75% }